Theories about Alexander the Great in the Quran: The Syriac Legend

 The version recorded in Syriac is of particular importance because it was current in the Middle East during the time of the Quran's writing and is regarded as being closely related to the literary and linguistic origins of the story of Dhul-Qarnayn in the Quran.
-The Syriac Alexander legend, as it has survived, consists of six distinct manuscripts, including a Syriac Christian religious legend concerning Alexander in prose text called the Neṣḥānā d-Aleksandrōs, often referred to simply as the Syriac Legend or Syriac Christian Legend, and based on it, a sermon known as the metrical homily (mēmrā), or Alexander song or poem ascribed to the Syriac poet-theologian Jacob of Serugh (451–521 AD, also called Mar Jacob), which according to Reinink was actually composed around 629–636.
-A key manuscript witness is British Library Add.
-25875 (copied 1708–1709), which is the oldest of the five that were known to E.A.W.
-Budge and used as the base text for his English translation.
+The Syriac version of the Alexander Romance (or Pseudo-Callisthenes), as it has survived, consists of six distinct manuscripts, each including separately a Syriac Christian religious legend concerning Alexander in prose text called the Neṣḥānā d-Aleksandrōs or "Exploits of Alexander", often referred to simply as the Syriac Legend or Syriac Christian Legend, and based on it, a sermon known as the metrical homily (mēmrā), or Alexander song or poem ascribed to the Syriac poet-theologian Jacob of Serugh (451–521 AD, also called Mar Jacob), which according to Reinink was actually composed around 629–636.
+The Syriac Legend appears in each of the six manuscripts containing the Syriac version of the Alexander Romance A key manuscript witness is British Library Add.
+25875 (copied 1708–1709), which is the oldest and one of the five used by E.A.W.
+Budge, who used it as the base text for his critical edition of the Syriac text and English translation of the Legend.
+The slightly later Metrical Homily (mēmrā) survives in five manuscripts, the oldest of which was copied in the 9th century CE.
 The Syriac Legend concentrates on Alexander's journey to the end of the World, where he constructs the Gates of Alexander to enclose the evil nations of Gog and Magog, while the Metrical Homily describes his journey to the Land of Darkness to discover the Water of Life (Fountain of Youth), as well as his enclosure of Gog and Magog.
 These legends concerning Alexander are remarkably similar to the story of Dhul-Qarnayn found in the Quran.